MJRichardson/TypeSql/Readme.md

 	IEnumerable<TurtlesByColorResult> redTurtles = new TurtlesByColor("turtlesDb").Execute("Red");

 ##Availability
-Currently, TypeSQL is available in C# flavor only.
-Hopefully, we will be coming soon to a language near you.
+Currently, TypeSQL is available in C# and VB.NET flavors.

 ##Installation
 Currently, the supported method for using TypeSql is via a VisualStudio extension in Visual Studio 2010 or Visual Studio 2012.